 String tension often gets overshadowed by string gauge.
 But understanding string tension is just as valuable to finding the best string set for you and thus playing your best.
+If you already have an understanding of String Tension, check out String Tension Pro so you can nail down the exact right tension for you.

 String tension is what the name implies—how tight the strings are.
 It's measured in pounds (or kilos if you're across the pond).
 If you've played a few different guitars, presumably with a few different string sets on them, you may have felt the difference in tension.
 Sometimes, strings feel like they are stiffer or more resistant.
 Other times, they seem to vibrate slightly less intensely and bend farther with ease.
 This is string tension in action.